benisalla/ismail-ben-alla-link-in-bio-2022/readme.md

 ## About Me 🚀
-🎓 I’m ismail ben alla, i am really into 3d animations and dynamic content in web development, and i am possessed by AI ML DL and how they work, i am a beginner in mobile development as well. </br>
+🎓 I’m ismail ben alla, i am really into 3d animations and dynamic content in web development, and i am possessed by AI, ML, DL and how they work, i am a beginner in mobile development as well. </br>
-⛵ AI enthusiast | Contributor at [Jeef]()</br>
+⛵ AI enthusiast | Contributor at [Jeef] official website()</br>
-✅ optimist and hardworker</br>
+✅ optimist and hardworker </br>
-🌱 Learning advanced react and laravel concept</br>
+🌱 Learning advanced computer science technologies</br>
 😄 I LOVE WHAT I AM DOING</br>